rs239/schema/docs/source/recipes/index.rst

 .. image:: ../_static/schema_paired-tag_gene_plots.png
-   :width: 600
+   :width: 800

-Many of the top genes (`Erbb4`_, `Npas3`_, `Zbtb20`_, `Luzp2`_) are known to be relevant to neuronal function or disease.
-Note that this required no manual supervision--- we didn't do any differential expression analysis or any other indication  that data is from brain tissue.
-Things just fell out of the synthesis directly.
+Many of the top genes identified by Schema (e.g., `Erbb4`_, `Npas3`_, `Zbtb20`_, `Luzp2`_) are known to be relevant to neuronal function or disease.
+Note that this required no manual supervision--- we didn't do any differential expression analysis against an external background or provide the method some other indication  that data is from brain tissue--- things just fell out of the synthesis directly.

 We did a GO enrichment analysis (via `Gorilla`_) of the top 100 genes by Schema weight.
-Here are some of the significant hits (FDR q-val < 0.1):
+Here are the significant hits (FDR q-val < 0.1).
+Again, most GO terms relate to neuronal development, activity, and communication:

 .. csv-table:: GO Enrichment of Top Schema-identified genes